New South Wales Standard suburban carriage stock

-The New South Wales Standard suburban carriage stock are a class of electric multiple units that were operated by the New South Wales Government Railways and its successors between 1926 and 1992.
-They served on the Sydney suburban network.
-In the years before their withdrawal, they, along with the Tulloch and Sputnik trains, were nicknamed "Red Rattlers", a term borrowed from Melbourne in reference to the Tait trains.
+The Standard suburban carriage stock is the collective name given to a class of electric multiple units built by various manufacturers from 1924–1937 that were operated by the New South Wales Government Railways and its successors between 1926 and 1992 on the Sydney suburban network.

+In the years before their withdrawal, they, along with the Tulloch and Sputnik stock, were nicknamed "Red Rattlers", a term borrowed from Melbourne in reference to the Tait trains.
+They were also known as 1927 type carriages.